cantoraman/StoX-Stock-Tracking-Web-App/README.md

 ## Synopsis

-Stox Stock Tracking is a Web App that helps you track your stocks, the distribution of your shares among your assets, and your total invested cash in a pie chart.
+Stox Stock Tracking is a web app that helps you track your stocks, the distribution of your shares among your assets, and your total invested cash in a pie chart.
 Moreover, the user can see real time data of their favourite stocks, cryptocurrencies, and Forex rates on time series graph.
 Saves and updates the user’s favourite stocks watchlist which rests on a MongoDB (NoSQL) database.

 Collaboration with Magdalena Magdat, Can Toraman, Lee Burges & Daniel Warren.